Before the Bell: What every Canadian investor needs to know today

 Commodities

-Crude prices wavered in early as traders await fresh U.S. inventory figures.
+Crude prices wavered in early trading as traders await fresh U.S. inventory figures.
 The Energy Information Administration reports its latest data later Wednesday.
 The figures are expected to show a 3.5-million-barrel decline.
 If that happens, it would be the 13th drop in stocks over the last 15 weeks.
 On Tuesday, an American Petroleum Institute report showed U.S. crude stocks rose last week, adding 1.6 million barrels in the week to July 14 to 497.2 million barrels.

 "It is important to keep in mind that the oil-positive data failed to push the oil markets higher over the past two weeks," LCG senior market analyst Ipek Ozkardeskaya said in a morning note.
 "Selling pressures remain tight, suggesting that any rally could bump into resistance."